Mortgage Disclosure: Getting a Mortgage Loan

 The 2008 housing and mortgage crisis left many borrowers struggling to pay back their loan.
 Some borrowers are underwater (an estimated 11 million) and many are seeking alternatives to foreclosure.
-Unfortunately, lax underwriting standards by lenders coupled with borrowers who did not fully understand the implications of their loans, made for a market with many unaffordable loans.
+Unfortunately, lax underwriting standards by lenders coupled with borrowers who did not fully understand the implications of their loans made for a market with many unaffordable loans.

 Following the financial crisis, Congress passed the Dodd-Frank Act, to tighten up the laws and regulations regarding the financial industry.
-The CFPB was created to regulate the financial industry.
+The CFPB was created to regulate the financial sector.
 Among their top priorities is the mortgage market.
 This article discusses mortgage disclosures when you are shopping for a loan.

 CFPB: The Mortgage Disclosure Process

 The ultimate goal of the CFPB is to ensure that you will be able to understand the terms and risks of your mortgage loan.
 The CFPB is drafting new rules to ensure that the consumer receives clear forms so that you can easily compare:

 - An offer from one lender between application time and closing time.
 This includes standardizing the APR calculation and the amount of changes that can occur between application time and closing time.

 The new rules are an attempt to create a more efficient system.
 Today there are two regulations, Regulation X, part of the Real Estate Settlement Procedures Act (RESPA), and Regulation Z, issued by the Board of Governors of the Federal Reserve System.
 Different mortgage disclosure forms were created and the CFPB is proposing to combine them into two forms as follows: